 - live in England, Scotland or Wales (find out about the rules for Northern Ireland)

-The person you care for has to receive one of the following benefits:
+The person you care for must receive one of the following benefits:

-- either rate of PIP (personal independence payment) daily living component
+- either level of the PIP (personal independence payment) daily living component

 - the higher or middle rate care component of DLA (disability living allowance)